cezary986/classification_tabular_datasets/README.md

 # Classificaation Tabular Datasets

+This repository contains numerous benchmark tabular datasets for testing various classification algorithms.

+All datasets are splitted to train and test parts.
+If whole unsplitted dataset was accessible it is also splitted into 10-fold cross validation datasets.
+Each dataset contains target column names **class** for prediction.
+Files in parquet data format is used which could be easily loaded using pandas Python package.

 | Dataset name                                                                                            | Rows    | Columns | Missing values | Classes |
 | ------------------------------------------------------------------------------------------------------- | ------- | ------- | -------------- | ------- |
 | [adult](https://archive.ics.uci.edu/ml/datasets/adult/)                                                 | 32561   | 15      | yes            | 2       |